andrewsunglaekim/js-scope-and-context/readme.md

 - Identify some benefits of closures in javascript
 - Explain Javascript 'context' and what the value of the 'this' keyword refers to
 - Explain the default context of Javascript executing in the browser
-- Use the 'this' keyword to set and retrieve a property in a Javascript function
+- Use `.call`, `.apply`, `.bind` to explicitly set context
 - Use `console.log(this)`

 ## Scope

 Javascript scope is key to understanding how variables and functions are defined and accessed.
-A strong understanding of JS scope allows you to write code faster while also writing more maintainable code.
+A strong understanding of JS scope allows us to write code faster while also writing more maintainable code.
 Additionally, a strong understanding of scope allows developers to debug more rapidly.

 ##  What is scope?